Skip to main content

 • Counting guest checkouts as failures.
 Some DTC guest orders are designed to post against a generic one-time-customer account and never get their own Business Partner.
 Decide your policy on guest orders before treating every guest as drift.

+Why our number may differ from SAP’s reports: Cross-connector reconciliation, the killer finding: The customer master is the single join the whole order-to-cash chain rests on.
+This table shows where buyers outrun the master, channel by channel.
 The most useful pivot is into Ecom Orders Missing Matching SAP Billing Document to see the billing consequence, and into Commerce Orders Without S/4HANA Cloud Sales Document to see the orders that never reached SAP because there was no account to create them against.

 Known limitations / merchant FAQs

 Why does a missing Business Partner matter so much?
 Because the Business Partner in the customer role is the anchor for billing, AR, and credit.
 Without it, an invoice has no correct account to post against, AR cannot be aged to a real customer, and FSCM has no credit account to manage.
 A buyer with no Business Partner is invisible to half the finance system, which is why this card sits upstream of so many other revenue-at-risk findings.
 A customer is flagged as absent but I can find them in SAP.
 Why?
 Almost always an identity-map mismatch.
 The partner exists, but under a key the storefront did not send: a tax ID instead of an email, or an external customer ID that was never mapped.
 The card concludes absence when no configured key resolves.
 The fix is the identity map, not a new Business Partner.
 Creating a duplicate would split the customer’s AR and corrupt the revenue ranking.
 Should I just auto-create a Business Partner for every storefront buyer?
 For B2B, mastering buyers properly is essential and worth automating into onboarding.
 For DTC guest checkout, blanket auto-creation can flood the master with one-time records that never order again.
 Many merchants post low-value guest orders against a generic one-time-customer account and reserve full Business Partner creation for registered or repeat buyers.
 Decide the policy, then configure the card to match it.
 Why does this single page cover two card definitions?
-The customer-master drift view (how many buyers lack a Business Partner) and its cross-channel twin (which active-order buyers lack one) are the same underlying finding seen at two altitudes.
+The customer-master drift view (how many buyers lack a Business Partner) and its cross-platform twin (which active-order buyers lack one) are the same underlying finding seen at two altitudes.
 Documenting them together keeps the guidance consistent and avoids splitting the reconciliation logic across two pages.
-The card leans cross-channel because the absence only becomes a revenue risk once the buyer is actually transacting.
+The card leans cross-platform because the absence only becomes a revenue risk once the buyer is actually transacting.
 What happens to the invoice for an absent customer today?
 One of two things, both bad.
 Either billing stalls in an error state because there is no valid account to post against, which surfaces on Ecom Orders Missing Matching SAP Billing Document, or it posts against a dummy or one-time-customer account where the AR aging is keyed to nobody useful.
 Either way the revenue is at risk and the audit trail is weak.
 Does the card require the customer role specifically?
 Yes.
 A Business Partner can exist as a vendor or a contact without the customer role.
 Only the customer role carries the Company Code and sales-area data an invoice needs.
 A partner without the customer role, or with the role but no Company Code assignment, is treated as functionally absent because billing will still fail.
 How fresh is the data?
 Both sides poll every 15 minutes by default.
 A Business Partner created in SAP, or a new buyer on the storefront, appears at the next poll, so a just-created record can briefly still show as absent until the next cycle.
 For a live check, the native Manage Business Partner app is real-time.
 Can the card create the Business Partner for me?
 No. The card detects and reports; Business Partner creation and identity-map maintenance happen in SAP and the connector configuration, which keeps the master authoritative and auditable.
 Vortex IQ surfaces the gap, the keys it tried, and the order value at stake so the right fix (new master vs map correction) is obvious.

 Tracked live in Vortex IQ Nerve Centre